We are enamored with cradle graves!

 - Originally most of these gardens would have been planted and maintained by the family of the deceased, but over the last several decades they have been abandoned as families moved away.

-It was not until three years ago that we started paying attention to the presence of cradle graves at Mount Hope.
+It was not until 2019 that we started paying attention to the presence of cradle graves at Mount Hope.
 Often they were difficult to recognize.
 Many were broken, in disarray, or partially buried.
 Often the gravestones had fallen into the cradle grave rectangle.
-We initially focused on the area around the Susan B. Anthony area where we were repairing gravestones.
+We initially focused on the area around the Susan B. Anthony where we were repairing gravestones.
 We began with twenty-five cradle graves up for adoption.
 The first gardeners who adopted a cradle grave were true pioneers – families repaired the graves, planted them, and became curious about their “person” or “family.”
 We realized that we had stumbled upon a fascinating long-term project.

 Our cradle grave program is different from those of other cemeteries of the same vintage.
 Our volunteers are free to design their own gardens.
 They generously pay for their own plants and soil.
 They commit to planting and caring for their garden throughout the gardening season.
 This includes regular watering and weeding.
 We all are gaining expertise in discovering which plants are not attractive to our ever-present deer and groundhog population.

 All garden volunteers are willing to literally get their hands dirty in an effort to help beautify the landscape for visitors to enjoy.
 Many cradle gardeners are also researching the decedents of their assigned graves, discovering fascinating stories and information about 18th and 19th century Rochesterians and their lives.
-We will be presenting this research on our new website.

 When you share your passion for gardening by adopting a cradle grave, you not only help beautify historic Mount Hope Cemetery, but also bring honor to those who rest there.

-If you are interested in adopting a cradle grave, please contact Robbie Dreeson at [email protected] We welcome new gardeners!
+If you are interested in adopting a cradle grave, please contact Robbie Dreeson at [email protected].
+We welcome new gardeners!